Pack Your Sandals, Sneakers or Boots: Find Hikes for All Levels

 Take It Up a Notch: Moderate Hikes

-5 Clingmans Dome and Andrews Bald
+5 Kuwohi and Andrews Bald

 Andrews Bald hike (Instagram: @adamgravett)

-5 Clingmans Dome and Andrews Bald
+5 Kuwohi and Andrews Bald

 Near CherokeeSee on mapSee on map

-Hike the highest peak in Great Smoky Mountains National Park by making the trek to Clingmans Dome.
+Hike the highest peak in Great Smoky Mountains National Park by making the trek to Kuwohi (previously Clingmans Dome).
 First “hike” to the summit via the paved half-mile trail to take in unparalleled views of North Carolina to the east, then head back to your car.
 Grab hiking poles and extra water – there’s a 3.5-mile round-trip hike ahead.
 At the end of the parking area, descend the stairs to start on the trail to Andrews Bald.
 What’s a bald?
 A high, grassy meadow found in these parts, and Andrews Bald is a beaut.
 Throughout spring and summer, it’s filled with blooming azaleas and rhododendron, and in the fall, the foliage color is jaw-dropping.

 6 DuPont State Recreational Forest